Music, Museums, and Mountains

 Jacob’s Pillow.
 America’s first and longest-running dance festival and one of the most prestigious dance training centers in the United States.
 The New York Times has called it “the dance center of the nation and possibly the world.”
 The 220-acre campus is a National Historic Landmark.

-Berkshire Theater Festival.
+Berkshire Theater Group.
 Among the oldest professional arts venues in the Berkshires.
 Its Colonial Theatre is one of the country’s finest intact turn-of-the-century theaters.
 Winner of the 2012 New England Theatre Conference Regional Award for Excellence in Theatre.

 Shakespeare & Company.
 This critically acclaimed Shakespeare festival is one of the nation’s largest.
 The company both performs and educates.
 It is now working with an international team of architects, scholars, and others to create the world’s only historically accurate reconstruction of the Rose Playhouse.